 Thymoquinone (TQ) is a bioactive compound derived from black seed oil (Nigella sativa Linn.) which grows in the Mediterranean region and in Western Asian countries.
 Black cumin oil has various therapeutic benefits such as dysentery, headaches, gastrointestinal problems, eczema, hypertension, and obesity, etc1,2,3.Thymoquinone can increase the immune system of patients with bronchial asthma due to allergies, in addition to its main properties as an allergy and anti-inflammatory2,3,4,5,6.

-The chemical content of black cumin (Nigella sativa Linn.)
-Is thymoquinone, thymohidroquinone, nigellienine, nigellamine-n-oxide, essential oils, fatty oils, alkaloid compounds, saponins, steroids, isoquinolin, oleic, and linolenic alkaloids.
+The chemical content of black cumin (Nigella sativa Linn.) is thymoquinone, thymohidroquinone, nigellienine, nigellamine-n-oxide, essential oils, fatty oils, alkaloid compounds, saponins, steroids, isoquinolin, oleic, and linolenic alkaloids.
 The main content of black cumin (Nigella sativa Linn.)
 Is Thymoquinone (TQ), Dithymoquinone (DTQ), and Thymol (THY) which acts as an antioxidant2,3.